rc2server/appserverSwift/README.md

 To compile from the command line on macOS, use `swift  build -Xswiftc "-target" -Xswiftc x86_64-apple-macosx10.12`

+For linux, the line `link "COpenSSL"` needs to be removed from `.build/checkouts/Perfect-COpenSSL-Linux.git/COpenSSL/include/modulemodulemap`.
+This is temporary, and a patch is pending.

 ## integration testing

 start docker containers with: